tronkko/dirent/README.md

 du       | Compute disk usage, e.g. `du "C:\Program Files"`
 cat      | Print a text file to screen, e.g. `cat include/dirent.h`

-In order to build example programs, open command prompt and create a temporary directory for the build files as
+In order to build example programs, unpack the source package to your desktop, for example, open command prompt and cd to the root directory of the source package.

-    cd %USERPROFILE%\Desktop
-    mkdir build
-    cd build

 Generate build files as

-    cmake ..\dirent
+    cmake -B build .

-where `..\dirent` is the root directory of the Dirent package containing this README.md file.
+where `build` is a directory for build files and `.` is the root directory of the source package containing this README.md file.
 Once CMake is finished, open Visual Studio, load the generated `dirent.sln` file from the build directory and build the whole solution.
 Once the build completes, return to command prompt and cd to the Debug directory to run the example programs.
 For example, run ls from the Debug directory as

     cd Debug
     .\ls .